deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 New validators are created in two phases when enough `ETH` has been depositted.
 First, any 1-of-6 signers of the [ValidatorSpawner multisig](#security-council) can create validators and deposit 1 `ETH` to them using user depositted `ETH` in the `LiquidityPool`.
 The oracle then confirms the validity of the withdrawal credential and triggers the deposit of the remaining `ETH` (> 31 `ETH` per validator).
 The initial deposit is at risk of frontrunning and collusion between the signer and _Node Operator_, this is why deposits have to be confirmed by the oracle.
 In case of an attack, this would allow the signer and _Node Operator_ to steal the 1 `ETH` depositted for each validator.
 However, this is of limitted impact given that this concerns a minority of protocol funds.

+Restaking rewards are distributed either through the [KING Protocol](https://kingprotocol.org/) or EtherFi's own distributor contracts.
+Both solutions requires a multisig to post a merkle root onchain.
+The KING Protocol's root can be updated at any time by their [multisig](#security-council), which could be used to revoke distributed rewards and lead to the _loss of unclaimed yield_.

 Contracts may also be paused without delay to prevent further deposits and withdrawals.
 Different multisigs may resume the contracts.
 In addition to that, user funds can be trapped in ether.fans NFTs with the possibility of adding withdrawal fees of up to 65 `ETH` per withdrawal.

 > Upgradeability score: High